vikranthnivasdhamodharan-lab/Automated-Supply-Chain-Analytics-Pipeline-/README.md

 # 🤖 AI-Assisted Analytics

-Quadratic AI was connected directly to the PostgreSQL database and used natural language prompts to generate:
+Quadratic AI was connected directly to the PostgreSQL database and used natural language prompts to automatically generate:

 - Supply chain KPI dashboards
 - Customer performance reports